Cherreads

 He looked around and could see that the other kids were avoiding eye contact with this kid.
 They even stepped further away from them.

-The young man looked at his and in his cold voice he spoke,
+The young man looked at his, and in his cold voice, he spoke,

-"You're in my sit."
+"You're in my seat."

-And for Alex that was the start of the relationship that changed everything for him
+And for Alex, that was the start of the relationship that changed everything for him.